 We have laptops, monitors, large screens and projectors available to hire at the Centre.
 All equipment is subject to availability.

-If some participants are unable to attend in person, we can offer assistance arranging virtual and semi-virtual (“hybrid”) hearings.
-We have conducted multiple virtual hearings involving multiple locations around the world since the lockdown measures were imposed, and these have all been extremely successful.
+If some participants are unable to attend in person, we can offer assistance arranging fully virtual and hybrid hearings.
+We have conducted multiple virtual hearings involving multiple locations around the world since the beginning of the pandemic, and these have all been extremely successful.

 We can provide weekend access if required and requested.
 Our access charge for weekend opening is currently £115.00 + VAT per hour (for a minimum of 6 hours).

 IDRC have secured preferential rates for several four and five star hotels local to the Centre, and for short-stay apartments within walking distance.
 Click here for a list.

 Please use the following link to complete a short survey: https://www.surveymonkey.co.uk/r/IDRCFeedbackSurvey